 A feature that sets online lenders apart is that most use a prequalification process.
 Online lenders can provide custom rates and terms for you after running a “soft” credit check, which won’t impact your credit.
 However, the lender will perform a “hard” credit check when you finalize the loan, which usually temporarily lowers your credit scores by a few points.

-Many online lenders are also willing to work with people with lower credit scores.
-In addition to reviewing your credit history and income, they will consider other factors, such as your job and education, when making a lending decision.
+Some online lenders are also willing to work with people with lower credit scores.
+In addition to reviewing your credit history and income, they may also consider other factors, such as your job and education, when making a lending decision.

 There are many online lender options to choose from.
 For example, you may decide to work with a peer-to-peer lender online.
 These loans are funded by investors instead of a traditional bank.

 - Perks: Fees may be lower.
 Online lenders don’t have the expense of operating a physical location, so they can pass the savings on to account holders.

 - Drawbacks: Interest rates may be higher.
 Issuing unsecured personal loans is risky, so online lenders may charge higher interest rates compared to traditional financial institutions.

 - Best for: Tech-savvy borrowers who are comfortable applying for a loan without a live banker.

 Although online lenders are now playing a bigger role in personal loan lending, banks are still lending tens of billions of dollars annually.
 Banks typically offer higher loan amounts but require borrowers to have higher credit scores.

 If you have an existing relationship with a bank, some offer relationship discounts.
 For example, some banks shave 0.25 percent off your personal loan APR if you already have a qualifying account with the bank.
 That can help you save money over the life of the loan.
 If you like your bank or have been a longtime customer, ask about this type of discount.